sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 ## The state
 Thanks to the promising functionalities feature stores provide, it is gaining attraction from organizations to implement into their ML system, but most of the time there is still a struggle that stakeholders find hard to start implementing the component.

 Various new concepts to get familiar for both managers and team members, in order to finalize a true north to follow.
 More collaboration will be also required, based on the new concepts, to make things work smoothly.

+For example: about collaborative feature engineering, it's the ability to conduct customization on sharable features transformation and computations to extend existing features to build more advanced features for the team.

-For example, features name conventions have to be defined consistently by everyone, this helps others quickly catch up with the previous works.
+Another example, features name conventions have to be defined consistently by everyone, this helps others quickly catch up with the previous works.
 Another pain point of feature store is that it is not possible to track the lineage of any derived features and the quality of the output vector.

 ## Conclusion